-(2) Reflects the pro forma adjustments described in footnote (1) and the sale and issuance of 5,000,000 shares of our common stock by us in this offering and 625,000 shares of common stock in the concurrent private placement to Gigal Device Semiconductor (HK) Limited at the assumed initial public offering price of \$8.00 per share after deducting underwriting discounts and commissions, the placement agent fee and estimated offering expenses payable by us.
+Reflects the proforma adjustments described in footnote (1) and the sale and issuance of 3,750,000 shares of our common stock by us in this offering and 416,666 shares of common stock in the concurrent private placement to GigaDevice Semiconductor (HK) Limited at the assumed initial public offering price of \$12.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions, the placement agent fee and estimated offering expenses payable by us.

-(3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$8.00 per share would increase (decrease) our cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by approximately \$4.7 million, assuming that the number of shares of our common stock offered by us in this public offering as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and the placement agent fee payable by us.
-Each increase (decrease) of 100,000 shares in the number of shares offered by us in this public offering would increase (decrease) the amount of our cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by approximately \$0.7 million, assuming an initial public offering price of \$8.00 per share after deducting underwriting discounts and commissions and the placement agent fee payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$12.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) our cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by approximately \$3.5 million, assuming that the number of shares of our common stock offered by us in this public offering as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and the placement agent fee payable by us.
+Each increase (decrease) of 100,000 shares in the number of shares offered by us in this public offering would increase (decrease) the amount of our cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by approximately \$1.1 million, assuming an initial public offering price of \$12.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and the placement agent fee payable by us.